Kabul Rocks; This Time It’s Not The Taliban – It’s Foreigners: IMPORTANT UPDATE

 Washington, D.C.

 I was in the nations capitol to see my good friend Eric Mellinger retire after a distinguished 30 year career as an infantry officer in the United States Marine Corps.
 I wasn’t the only one making a long trip for a short ceremony; men who had served with Eric came from all over the country to pay their respects to a Marine we admire and love like a brother.
-Which not like a man loves a woman; we might be modern day Spartans but we’re not lifestyle Spartans.
-People from all over the world read this blog and I don’t want to cause any confusion on that point.
+Which is not like a man loves a woman; we might be modern-day Spartans, but we’re not lifestyle Spartans.
+People worldwide read this blog, and I don’t want to cause any confusion.

-Colonel Eric Mellinger USMC addressing the crowd at his retirement yesterday.
+Colonel Eric Mellinger, USMC, addressed the crowd at his retirement yesterday.
 Good friend, fearless patriot, proud American

-Eric is not your average Marine Corps Colonel; as a field grade officer he has bounced between commanding (multiple times) at the battalion and regimental level and running the operations for senior Fleet Marine Force commands.
-He’s been a player for his entire career and like many senior officers in the Corps today he got on the fast track when he was selected to serve as an instructor at the Marine Corps Infantry Officer Course in Quantico, Virginia.
-I knew a healthy percentage of the Marine Corps fighting generals would make it point to attend his retirement and I wanted to get their take on the upcoming deployment of the 300-man Task Force Southwest to the Helmand province in Afghanistan.
+Eric is not your average Marine Corps Colonel; as a field grade officer, he has bounced between commanding (multiple times) at the battalion and regimental level and running the operations for senior Fleet Marine Force commands.
+He’s been a player for his entire career.
+Like many senior officers in the Corps today, he got on the fast track when he was selected to serve as an instructor at the Marine Corps Infantry Officer Course in Quantico, Virginia.
+I knew a healthy percentage of the Marine Corps fighting generals would make it a point to attend his retirement.
+I wanted to get their take on the upcoming deployment of the 300-man Task Force Southwest to the Helmand province in Afghanistan.

-I was not disappointed; there were a couple dozen general officers and senior colonels at Eric’s retirement ceremony which was held at the Marine Corps Barracks in Washington DC.
-My friends Dave Furness, Paul Kennedy, Mike Killian, Brad Schumaker (who I hadn’t seen in 25 years) and Larry Nicholson were all there.
+I was not disappointed; there were a couple of dozen general officers and senior colonels at Eric’s retirement ceremony, which was held at the Marine Corps Barracks in Washington, DC.
+My friends Dave Furness, Paul Kennedy, Mike Killian, Brad Schumaker (who I hadn’t seen in 25 years), and Larry Nicholson were all there.
 Long time FRI readers will be familiar with these Marines (except Brad) and for those of you who aren’t hit the hyperlinks on their names to read posts about them during their tours in Afghanistan.
 The reaction I got about the upcoming deployment of the Marine task force was unanimously less than enthusiastic.

 Lt General Larry Nicholson, retired Colonel Mike Killian and I at the post retirement reception

 There was a time when the Marines, after many months of hard fighting, had the province locked down.
-In 2011 I could travel from Lashkar Gah to Khanishin without drama.
-North of Gereshk was too risky for our crew but local commerce flowed without too many problems and the big towns of Naw Zad, Musa Quala and Sangin (not shown in the map below) were solidly under ISAF /Afghan Security Forces (ASF) control.
+In 2011, I could travel from Lashkar Gah to Khanishin without drama.
+North of Gereshk was too risky for our crew.
+Still, local commerce flowed without too many problems, and the big towns of Naw Zad, Musa Quala, and Sangin (not shown in the map below) were solidly under ISAF /Afghan Security Forces (ASF) control.

-The Marines gave the Afghans the security space they needed by beating the Taliban like a drum and driving them out of the province.
-Those who remained ditched their weapons and went along with the program.
-There were always pockets of resistance but they were small and the level of violence manageable.
+The Marines gave the Afghans the security space they needed by beating the Taliban like a drum and driving them out of the province—those who remained ditched their weapons and went along with the program.
+There were always pockets of resistance, but they were small and the level of violence manageable.
 The commanders I spoke with felt they had done what was asked of them.
 They gave the Afghans the security space they needed to sort themselves out.
-The Afghans blew it because they were selfish, greedy, stubborn and refused to cooperate among themselves.
-The Marines I talked to feel no obligation to go back and try again; the Afghans had their chance already and can now enjoy the bitter harvest of their failure to do what they said would do.
+The Afghans blew it because they were selfish, greedy, stubborn,n and refused to cooperate among themselves.
+The Marines I talked to feel no obligation to return and try again; the Afghans had their chance already and can now enjoy the bitter harvest of their failure to do what they said they would do.

 When I asked my friends their thoughts about my planned embed with Task Force Southwest (the Marine unit heading back to the Helmand province) their reactions were mixed.
-Most supported the idea but my closest friends were strongly opposed.
-They felt the risk was too great, for a story nobody cares about and it was time for me to move on to other things.
+Most supported the idea, but my closest friends were strongly opposed.
+They felt the risk was too significant for a story nobody cares about, and it was time for me to move on to other things.

 Helmand province in 2015 – the Taliban now control the south too